fancyguy/composer-security-check-plugin/README.md

 # Security Check Plugin for Composer
 Offline alternative for https://security.symfony.com/

-Checks are executed locally, this script does not upload your `composer.lock` file anywhere.
+Checks are executed locally, this tool does not upload your `composer.lock` file anywhere.

 For global install: